BrunoFBarbosa/Appium-Example/README.md

 $ cd AppiumFramework
 $ mvn test
 ```
-This will run the test app on the default emulator called "Emulator".
+This will run both the E-Commerce and the Api Demo apps on the default emulator called "Emulator".

 If your emulator does not have this name, you can simply use the following: